WildCodeSchool/reims-0218-karols-api/plan-ressource.md

 ## Resource collection

 ### Resources represents:

-* many prestation identified by a specific identifying string type (ex: MAQ_ULT for maquillage ultime)
+- many prestation identified by a specific identifying string type (ex: MAQ_ULT for maquillage ultime)
-* a table
+- a table

 ### Each resources should be an object with following fields:

-* quantity
+- quantity
-* week avaibility to helps create timeslots
+- week avaibility to helps create timeslots
-* a shop affectation
+- a shop affectation
-* unavailable dates
+- unavailable dates
-* an on/off bool
+- an on/off bool
-* a duration
+- a duration by preparation
-* prestations types
+- prestations types

 ### How to compute timeslots

-* We receive following info :
+- We receive following info :
-  * a date
+  - a date
-  * an array of prestation (or table)
+  - an array of prestation (or table)

 ex: